ianzapolsky/ianzapolsky.github.io/_posts/2014-03-18-visualizing-buffons-needles.markdown

 };
 {% endhighlight %}

 See the problem?
-We were flooring the result of our random generation of an x coordinate, making it much more likely that it will cross a vertical line, which are located at integer coordinates (multiples of 10 in this instance).
+We were flooring the result of our randomly generated x coordinates, making it much more likely that they would cross a vertical line, which are located at integer coordinates (multiples of 10 in this instance).
 Boy, that was dumb.
 When we corrected that issue, our numbers started to look a lot more normal.